Migrant moths in the UK from Europe and Africa

 Moth conditions: Late October: Moths coming through at the end of October 2011 were in complete contrast to the moths in late September being in a much more worn state.
 Late September: The Convolvulus was in good condition but there was some wear towards the wing tips so a guess of a few days old would sound accurate.
 Several species of moth caught were in pristine condition: Silver Y, Udea ferrugalis, Palpita vitrealis, The Delicate, Vestal, Hellula undalis, Four-spotted Footman.
 Others were consistently worn: Pearly Underwing, Dewick's Plusia.
 Scarce Bordered Straw showed a mixture of pristine and partly worn.

 Conclusion: Warm southerly winds will bring migrant moths into the country and very quickly.
 Their timing and path of migration is very specific.
 Trapping in the early hours on the coast is likely to be the most productive method of interception.
-My trap was ran at 46 metres above sea level but whether this helped is yet to be determined.
-The altitude certainly put the trap in a stronger wind range which I imagine is a benefit.
+My trap was ran at 46 metres above sea level which gave an advantage over the sea level trappers.

 Species recorded in North Somerset between 25th September and 22nd October:

-Convolvulus Hawk-moth, Delicate, Pearly Underwing, Silver Y, Udea ferrugalis, Four-spotted Footman, Vestal, White-point, Hellula undalis, Palpita vitrealis, Scarce Bordered Straw, Dark Sword-grass, Dewick's Plusia, Pale-lemon Sallow, The Gem, Cosmopolitan, Mecyna asinalis.
+Convolvulus Hawk-moth, Delicate, Pearly Underwing, Silver Y, Udea ferrugalis, Four-spotted Footman, Vestal, White-point, Palpita vitrealis, Scarce Bordered Straw, Dark Sword-grass, Dewick's Plusia, Pale-lemon Sallow, The Gem, Cosmopolitan, Mecyna asinalis.